“You will never know where you stand with a narcissist, so it’s better to stand without one.”

-Some once you see what they are and what they do, you can learn to observe and not absorb their toxic natural, I shall add the video link at the bottom, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.
+Some once you see what they are and what they do, you can learn to observe and not absorb their toxic nature.
+I shall add the video link at the bottom.
+Some you can limit time around and avoid certain topics of conversation.
+Some you need to stay well clear.

-They want control of all events, people and situations, if they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
+They want control of all events, people and situations.
+If they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
 They may provoke you to get a reaction from you, just so they can blame it all on you, so you believe it was your fault for reacting.
-They will control financially, sexual, your friendships with others, your education, your work, they control their affection they are willing to offer.
-They will threaten, and/or guilt trip to control others.
+They will control you financially, sexual, your friendships with others, your education, your work.
+They control their affection they are willing to offer.
+They will threaten and/or guilt trip to control others.

 With a narcissist, it is all about them, so if you find yourself feeling really miserable and drained emotionally or physically, or both, full of self-doubt, questioning yourself and events, blaming yourself, you are most likely around a narcissist.